Bronx River, Bronx River Ave. bet. Lafayette Ave., Surf Dr.

 For a good chunk of its history, Soundview Park was a partially developed park built on a landfill.
 The southern third was once open water, while the remaining 2/3 of the park was tidal marsh, complete with three streams.
 Landfill operations began in the 1920s and lasted forty years.
 The landfill increased the height of the shoreline up to 30 feet above the marsh elevation, decreasing public access to the water.
 Happily, the park is now revered for its sports fields, fishing, and gorgeous views across Hunts Point to Manhattan.

-Today, the 205-acre park offers six grass baseball fields, a cricket pitch, a running track, a soccer field, six basketball courts, six handball courts, a running track with synthetic turf field, walking/biking paths and a new performance lawn.
+Today, the 205-acre park offers six grass baseball fields, a cricket pitch, a running track, a soccer field, six basketball courts, six handball courts, a running track with synthetic turf field, a dog run, walking/biking paths and a performance lawn.

 Discover the history of Soundview Park